markotoplak/orange-widgetDebugging/readme.txt

 2. Create a snapshot of the canvas schema (File / Print Schema / Save image) with the same name.

-3. Following are changes that you can add on top of the schema if you want to modify its execution:
+3. Following are changes that you can include at the topof the schema file (*.py) if you want to modify its execution.
+Use any of the following comments:

-- add a comment like this: # contact: email_address1, email_address2
+   # contact: email_address1, email_address2 ...
    to specify email addresses that will receive am email in case testing of this schema fails (usually only one email address).

+   # datasets: [class|noclass|class,noclass]
-- add a comment like: # datasets: class, noclass to specify if your schema should be tested only on datasets with class variable (class), on datasets without class variable (noclass) or on both (class, noclass).
+   to specify if your schema should be tested only on datasets with class variable (class), on datasets without class variable (noclass) or on both (class, noclass).
 If you don't specify this, datasets with and without a class will be used in testing the schema.

-- add a comment like: # ignore: titanic.tab, iris.tab to specify exact
+   # ignore: titanic.tab, iris.tab
-names of datasets in Datasets folder that should not be used in the test (for instance because they take up too much time).
+   to specify exact names of datasets in Datasets folder that should not be used in the test (for instance because they take up too much time).

    For an example of this possible comments see "visualizations.py"

 4. Commit files to cvs (.py (gui schema), .ows (canvas schema), .sav (settings of the widgets in schema) and .png (schema's